Prevent Chargeback ScamsWhat’s the Best Way to Fight Back?

 Assemble Your Evidence

-If you're contesting a chargeback, you'll need solid evidence.
-This can be transaction receipts, proof of delivery, emails in which the customer acknowledged the purchase, and even terms that the customer agreed upon.
+If you're contesting a chargeback, you'll need solid evidence, such as transaction receipts, proof of delivery, customer acknowledgement emails, and so on.

 Keep Organized Records